larrywong98/VideoGenerator/README.md

 # CSCI576 Multimudia Systems Design Final Project

-- TODO:
+- What we have done:
-  - sync audio and video/add user interface
+  - sync audio and video with multithread
+  - add user interface Play/Pause/Stop
-  - detect colors
+  - detect logo and bound box around the logo
   - cut video in shots to remove unrelative ads/insert corresponding ads

-- Problems to be solved
-  - hue varies too much, cannot detect under different sunlight/detect wrong color
-  - when two brands have similar hue, cannot distinguish the correct one (potential sol: vote OR bitwiseAND)
+  - Manuelly play media at a fixed rate 30 fps